 To close someone’s Yahoo account, mail a copy of their user ID, a document appointing you their legal representative, and their death certificate to:

 Concierge Executive Escalations

 Be aware that Yahoo also owns Flickr and Tumblr.
-It’s not clear if you’ll need to submit separate requests for those accounts.
-But you can contact Flickr and Tumblr through their easy online/email support and double-check.
+So it’s unclear if you’ll need to submit separate requests for those accounts.
+But you can contact Flickr (link updated to memorialize request form) and Tumblr through their easy online/email support and double-check.

 Requesting access to a deceased family member’s social media account can be a sensitive and complex process.
 Tech companies are attempting to simplify the process while still providing privacy protections for customers, although it may not seem that way.